ohze/sbt-devops/README.md

 ```sbt
 addSbtPlugin("com.sandinh" % "sbt-devops" % "<version>")
 ```
-+ For oss projects that will be publish to sonatype oss
++ For oss projects that will be published to sonatype oss
 ```sbt
 addSbtPlugin("com.sandinh" % "sbt-devops-oss" % "<version>")
 ```